 My personal and musical relationship with Paul was great during this period.
 We'd often ride to and from gigs together, and we loved to listen to gospel music on those drives--or to classical when we'd heard one too many “blue notes” that evening.
 (When traveling with the rest of the band, books-on-tape were the order of the day.)
 By this time, Paul had married the love of his life (and inspiration for many of his songs), Megan Gill, so we didn't hang out much.
 We never really had.
 But we talked frequently on the phone, and Paul would invite me over when he was working on a new song.

 Paul had a cheap little Casio keyboard on which he'd play the outline of the song for me.
 I'd suggest some possible alternative chord progressions or arrangement ideas.
 If there was something familiar about the tune, Paul would want to hear about it; he had a virtual phobia for anything cliche'd.
-(I nearly broke his heart one time when I said that the bridge to a new song was the bridge to “When a Man Loves a Woman.”).
+(I nearly broke his heart one time when I said that the bridge to his latest song was the same as the bridge to “When a Man Loves a Woman.”).
 If my contribution to a song was significant, Paul would insist on giving me a songwriting credit—this above & beyond the 50% of each song's publishing that Paul gave to the band on general principal.

 This was generous on Paul's part, but also fair, because in fact everyone in the Paul deLay Band contributed to the songwriting.
 No one touched Paul's lyrics; Paul didn't want or need feedback in that department.
 Paul was one of the wittiest people I ever knew, and his lyrics reflected that.
 Sometimes poignant and often hilarious, they were pure Paul!
 But at rehearsal, the musical aspects of Paul's songs would be kicked around and ideas would flow freely.
 We'd each argue for our ideas, but usually not too stridently.
 We all felt that presenting ideas to Paul and letting him pick & choose among them was the way to make the songs come out coherent and sounding like Paul deLay songs.
-And the approach worked.
+We basically filtered our ideas thru Paul, and that approach worked.

 Paul deLay Band rehearsal at my house, January, 1995